04

 1) The only clean-money campaign in the country.

-The problem: Some unbelievably insane amount of money was spent on campaigns this election season — a number, I hear, that is in the billions.
-Seriously.
-When running for office becomes something that is so unfathomably expensive that only a certain, well-connected or uber-wealthy class of people would ever consider it, we’ve failed miserably.
+The problem: A super-high number, potentially in the billions was spent on campaigns this election season.
+When running for office becomes something that is so unfathomably expensive that only a certain, well-connected or uber-wealthy class of people can ever consider it, we’ve failed miserably.

-Of all the major federal campaigns (US House and Senate), we were the only one to not take any special interest money or self-finance (think Meg Whitman and Linda McMahon).
+Of all the major federal campaigns (US House and Senate), we were the only one to not take any special interest money or self-finance.
 The only one.
-We raised a quarter million dollars in all individual donations, averaging $250.
+We raised a quarter million dollars, entirely from individual donations, averaging $250.

 2) An organic campaign, not a synthetic one.

-The problem: There’s a huge trust gap in politics.
-That much is clear.
-When a politician tells us something, our first reaction is to assume that they are lying to us or to try and figure out how much of what they said was a lie.
-We impugn the motives and statements of politicians because we know how artificial they have become.
-Focus groups, poll-tested sound bites, consultants crafting everything — we get that these politicians and their campaigns don’t mean what they say.
-Like a consumer marketed bar of soap, everything has been fine tuned by the men behind the curtain to make us want it.
+The problem: There’s clearly a huge trust gap in politics.
+When a politician tells us something, our first reaction is to assume lies and deception.
+We immediately have to figure out how much of what they said might be true.
+We impugn motives and statements of politicians because we know how artificial they have become.
+Focus groups, poll-tested sound bites, and consultants crafting everything.
+We now take for granted that these politicians and their campaigns don’t mean what they say.
+Like a marketed bar of soap, everything has been fine tuned behind the curtain to make us want it.
 They don’t mean it.

 3) Ideas, not sound bites.

 The problem: Most politicians run for office without any ideas.
 Instead they rely on 2-3 sound bites which they repeat over and over.
 It’s so bad that there are even a slew of politicians who don’t even have positions on their website.
-My opponent, Jean Schmidt was one of them.
-You could basically look at photos of her or donate to her campaign.
-That’s it.
-After a year of dealing with this idiocy, I let loose in the debate on it and called it what it was: parrot politics.
+My ultimate opponent, Jean Schmidt was one of them.
+On her website you could look at photos of her or donate money.
+Those were your choices.
+After a year+ of dealing with this idiocy, I let loose in the debate and called it what it was: parrot politics.
 You could teach a parrot to say the names of a few diseases, that doesn’t make the parrot a doctor.
-You can teach a parrot to say “lower taxes” and “smaller government”, but that doesn’t make that parrot a conservative either.
-It’s infuriating.
+You can teach a parrot to say “lower taxes” and “smaller government,” but that wouldn’t make that parrot a conservative either.
+It was infuriating.

 So I laid out an aggressive policy platform on my website.
 I even went further to post about relevant policy news on The Huffington Post.
 I constantly updated the Facebook campaign page with relevant news articles & commentary.
 I answered emails every day on policy positions and where I stood on issues.

 I’m extremely proud of these accomplishments.
-I’ll talk more about what I hope the long-term impact of this will be in future posts.
-But this is what was especially different about our campaign.
+This is what was especially different about our campaign.
 I like to think it was a brief glimpse at sanity in an otherwise insane election year and political climate.